 Switzerland compared to Europe

-In 2021, the total investments in private equity intended for European companies increased by 50% compared with 2020 and totaled EUR 138 billion.
-The share of venture capital investment increased by 70% year-on-year to a record EUR 20 billion.
-This amount benefited more than 5,334 companies in Europe.
+In 2022, the total investments in private equity intended for European companies amounted to EUR 130 billion, the second-highest amount after the record year of 2021.
+The share of venture capital investment increased by 50% compared to the five-year average, reaching a total of EUR 18 billion.
+This amount benefited more than 5,435 companies in Europe.